 Depression can cause someone to feel that there is no hope.
 However, depression is highly treatable, and there are steps that individuals can take to begin healing.

 The first step is to make an appointment with a mental health professional or doctor.
 They can help diagnose depression, test for any conditions that could be contributing, and talk through treatment options.

 Treatment for depression can vary from person to person, depending on what works for them.
-It typically involves a combination of:
+It

 - talking therapy